Founder of The Washington Companies

 - » Ellis Island Medal of Honor, National Ethnic Coalition of Organizations s

 In 1988, Dennis and his wife Phyllis created the Dennis & Phyllis Washington Foundation.
-Dedicated to making an investment in people to improve the quality of their lives, the Foundation has donated over $204 million to charitable causes.
+Dedicated to making an investment in people to improve the quality of their lives, the Foundation has donated nearly a quarter of a billion dollars to charitable causes.